typescript-eslint/tslint-to-eslint-config/README.md

 _Default: `tsconfig.json`_

-Path to a `tsconfig.json` file to read TypeScript compiler options from.
+Path to a TypeScript configuration file to read TypeScript compiler options from.
 This will help inform the generated ESLint configuration file's [env](https://eslint.org/docs/user-guide/configuring#specifying-parser-options) settings.

 ## Development